 Do you struggle with a big, looping banana slice off the tee?

-If so, take comfort in the fact that you are not alone!
-60% of all golfers fight a massive slice, especially when using their driver.
+Take comfort in knowing that 60% of all golfers fight a massive slice, especially when using their driver.

-Did you know that there are some specific golf balls on the market today that will help limit your slice?
+The good news is there are some balls on the market today that are specifically designed to help limit your slice?
 We break down what type of ball is best for golfers who slice and which brands to try.

 Table of Contents

 - Soft feel

 - Limited greenside spin

 - The soft feel produces limited greenside feedback

 The Bridgestone e6 Soft is the quintessential distance ball.
 In my experience, it produced low spin off the tee, and explosive ball speed, while the soft cover worked to improve friction on short game shots.

 Thanks to its reduced spin profile, I found the e6 resisted deviation in flight, encouraging straighter golf shots.
 Thanks to its Gradational Core, I optimized compression on long shots and achieved maximum rebound off the clubface.
 This generated explosive speed and low-spin revolutions.